-It is important to point out that because essential oils are natural substances it does not automatically mean that they are safe.
+It is important to point out that while essential oils are natural substances, it does not automatically mean they are safe.
 A number of hazards do exist and users of essential oils are most likely to do harm through ignorance of these hazards.
-As long as the following guidelines are observed aromatherapy will be considered safe:
+As long as the following guidelines are observed, aromatherapy is considered safe:

 - Do not apply the pure essential oil directly onto the skin or take internally unless advised by a qualified practitioner.

 - Do not use the same oil all the time.
 For maximum benefit, use a blend of oils or alternate the essential oils from week to week.

 - Use less than the recommended dilution when making massage oil blends for children and people with sensitive skin.
 Use only a 1% dilution, i.e. 2 drops to every 10 mL of carrier oil.

 The following can be used as a guide to the possible contraindications that may occur when using essential oils:

 Many aromatherapists consider it sensible to avoid the use of the following oils during pregnancy: aniseed, myrtle, basil, clary sage, sweet and bitter fennel, hyssop, juniper berry, sweet marjoram, myrrh, rosemary and sage.

 High blood pressure

 Many aromatherapists consider it sensible to avoid the use of the following oils for anyone with hypertension: hyssop, rosemary, thyme and Dalmatian sage.